msqd/harp/docs/changelogs/unreleased.rst

   - ``harp_apps/proxy/tests/with_http_cache/`` - Integration tests verifying proxy with http_cache enabled
   - Tests verify proper cache behavior, backward compatibility, and isolation between endpoints

+- Added ``harp.DEBUG`` flag for enabling debug information output.
+Set via ``HARP_DEBUG`` or ``DEBUG`` environment variables.
+When enabled, error responses include full exception tracebacks.
+This should not be enabled in production environments as it may expose sensitive information.

 Changed
 -------